ansys/pyensight/README.rst

    pip install -r requirements/dev.txt  # install dependencies make install-dev  # install pyensight in editable mode

-Now you can start developing pyensight.
+A developer installation allows you to edit ``ansys-pyensight`` files locally.
+Any changes that you make are reflected in your setup after restarting the Python kernel.

-To build and install pyensight:
+To build and install PyEnSight, run these commands:

 .. code::